YoungKameSennin/GameplayProgrammingSurvivors/Hauser_Zhou_workprocess_doc.md

 2024/3/19
 "combat system" this update implement the playerstats controller, and a raw exp bar, and level system.
 Now player can level and choose upgrade option.

+2024/3/20
+"shield underMap" this update implement the shield, and the shooting mutiple bullet.
+Also redesign the layer to avoid unwanted collide.
+Fix a tons of bug during the testing, but the repo issue cause me forgot what I done.